I7-Examples/Bronze/docs/source.txt

 	end if;

-Instead of hinting about the glass bell when the glass bell is in Storage:
+Instead of hinting about the glass bell when the glass bell is in Storage-Box:
 	say "The Lie Library might work if you could summon the librarian.
 He (or she) might reshelve whatever you take there. [more]";
 	if player consents
 	begin;